14 Best Things to Do in Danbury (CT)

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-Recently praised by USA Today as one of the most liveable places in America, Danbury is a small city near the southern shore of the upscale Candlewood Lake, only 50 miles northeast of New York City.
+Recently praised by USA Today as one of the most liveable places in America, Danbury is a small city near the southern shore of the upscale Candlewood Lake.

-Here you’ll be in the very southern foothills of the Berkshire Mountains, with peaks rising to 300 metres under a mantle of hardwood and softwood forest.
+Here you’ll be in the very southern foothills of the Berkshire Mountains, with peaks rising to 900+ feet under a mantle of forest.

-There’s a whole constellation of parks and protected natural spaces in and near Danbury where you can hike, go horseback riding, fishing and boating, or just bask in the sun on a summer’s day.
+When I think of Danbury I think of the outdoors and fall color.
+There’s a whole constellation of parks and protected natural spaces in and near the city.
+At the drop of a hat you can hike, go horseback riding, fishing and boating, or just bask in the sun on a summer’s day.

-Danbury also has a pro ice hockey team, somewhere you can pick your own apples and pumpkins in fall, and one of the top upscale malls in New England.
+Danbury also has a pro ice hockey team, and a farm for U-Pick apples and pumpkins in fall.
+Not to forget, one of the top upscale malls in New England is right here.

 Let’s explore the best things to do in Danbury: